-John still receives comments from around the world – a few:
+John still receives letters and comments from around the world – a few:

 By Eye Can “sea view” (england) – See all my reviews